Overview

 If you prefer a specific email address for your Evo account, you have two options:

-Ask your Evo administrator to update your account from username-based to email-based after creation
+Post-Migration Email Update: Complete the username-based migration first, then ask your Evo administrator to update your account from username-based to email-based after creation.

 Account Linking Changes